apache/gravitino/docs/lakehouse-iceberg-catalog.md

   doesn't support proxying to other HDFS users.
 See [How to access Apache Hadoop](gravitino-server-config) for more details.

 :::info
-Built with Apache Iceberg `1.3.1`.
+Builts with Apache Iceberg `1.3.1`.
 The Apache Iceberg table format version is `1` by default.
 :::

 ## Catalog info